UniReady Enabling Program

 |PHYS0004||Fundamentals of Physics||25|

 |MATH0014||Mathematics for Science||25|

 *Unit titles may change pending final approval.

 The UniReady Enabling Program may help you qualify for entry into some Curtin undergraduate courses – see the list below.

+There are requirements for switching from one undergraduate degree to another, please check the Admissions Criteria for the course you are interested in.
 If you’re not sure if UniReady will qualify you for a particular course as it’s not listed, contact the course’s faculty to determine the requirements.

 |Course code||Course name|

 |B-COMM||Commerce (Bachelor of Commerce)|